-- The most important finding of this paper is that monetary aggregate targeting is no more appropriate for Pakistan because of an unstable money demand function.
-This is also reflected from the performance in recent years when actual monetary expansion surpassed the targets (or revised targets) with wide margins. - 2) Though CPI basket in Pakistan seems adequate to depict trends in headline inflation, it could be improved further by; (a) incorporating survey-based HRI; and (b) revisiting the weights as per contemporaneous income-expenditure trend.
-An improvement in price statistics would facilitate the SBP to get better forecast and assess policy impact on inflation, which is necessary to ensure the credibility of the monetary policy. - 3) Availability of quarterly national income accounts data in addition to quality and timeliness of data on key macroeconomic variables appear to be major constraints in effective policy making process in Pakistan. - 4) A change in legal/legislative framework is required to enable SBP to focus on a single objective of price stability rather than dual mandate of supporting growth and price stability.
+- (1) The most important finding of this paper is that monetary aggregate targeting is no more appropriate for Pakistan because of an unstable money demand function.
+This is also reflected in recent years' performance when actual monetary expansion surpassed the targets (or revised targets) with wide margins. - (2) Though CPI basket in Pakistan seems adequate to depict trends in headline inflation, it could be improved further by (a) incorporating survey-based HRI, and (b) revisiting the weights as per contemporaneous income-expenditure trend.
+An improvement in price statistics would facilitate SBP to get better forecast and assess policy impact on inflation, which is necessary to ensure the credibility of monetary policy. - (3) Availability of quarterly national income accounts data, quality and timeliness of data on key macroeconomic variables appear as major constraints in effective policy making process in Pakistan and, - (4) A change in legal/legislative framework is required to enable SBP to focus on a single objective of price stability rather than dual mandate of supporting growth and price stability.

-Before opting for IT, the SBP could adopt "Inflation Targeting Lite" as this practice remains popular among emerging market economies after success in Chile, Peru and Turkey.
+In the mean time, SBP could adopt "Inflation Targeting Lite" as this practice remains popular amongst emerging market economies after the success of Chile, Peru and Turkey.
 The IT Lite is also recommended for Pakistan by Zaidi (2005), and Khalid (2005).
 In addition, as with many other ITers, SBP may also keep a relatively wide range of inflation target (e.g., 1 percent above and 1 percent below the mid-point target) for a medium term horizon during its initial period of practicing IT.